 Distance Education offers faculty many development opportunities.
 We work to keep faculty informed of best practices for online/blended teaching and emerging e-learning technology tools.
 We offer a range of workshops through face-to-face and online formats, as well as individual consultation.
 Topics include:

-A fully online, 2 or 3 week program designed to introduce faculty to best practices for online or blended teaching.
-Participation in this program satisfies the CAPC training requirement.
-Facilitated by an instructional designer and a seasoned WCU online faculty member, participants engage with program content that includes:
+A fully online, 2 or 3 week mostly asynchronous program that introduces faculty to best practices for online and blended teaching.
+Successful completion of the program earn faculty the CAPC Distance Education Statement.
+Facilitated by an instructional designer and a seasoned WCU online faculty member, participants engage with ten modules that cover:

 If you would like to learn more or have any questions about the Online Faculty Development Program, please feel free to contact the Distance Education atDistanceEd@wcupa.edu

 Register for any upcoming offering listed above through this Qualitrics OFD Registration form.

 The CAPC policy on The Training of New and Experienced Distance Education Faculty , states that faculty members must renew their CAPC Distance Education Statement every five years in order to stay current with best practices.
 Distance Education Services offers

 Prerequisite: successful completion of an Online / Blended Faculty Development Program

 and three or more years of online teaching experience at WCU.

 Five opportunities are offered to experienced online faculty per year.
 Not all faculty are guaranteed to get a slot.
 Contact your assigned instructional designer to indicate your interest.